craffert0/cursed/application.md

 # Do you plan to attend RC in-person, remotely, or some combination of the two?
 How will this affect your working style?

 This would be in-person.
 And given why I want to recurse, I'm hoping that everyone would be in-person.
 I live an easy 15 minute subway or bike ride away, just up the hill in Prospect Heights.

+My 6 years at Lyft bikes & scooters, I was effectively a remote employee in the NYC office.
+The rest of the firmware team was in SF.
+I stayed in constant communication with them, never hesitating to ask questions and advice.
+The real challenge was that I was learning firmware from them, and also teaching them proper C++.
+What made it work was always knowing what everyone is responsible for, and just doing what I needed.

 # Describe your programming background in a few sentences.